Our libraries are open

 We’re sure you can’t wait to visit our libraries again, but, due to coronavirus, there are some new safety measures in place, as well as some changes to our library services, that you should know about.

 The video below has all the information you need to know before you visit one of our libraries.
 We suggest familiarising yourself with the new measures, but don’t worry – when you arrive at a Better library, there will be plenty of signage and helpful staff on hand to guide you.
 Together, we can keep our libraries safer, better and stronger than ever.

-Some of our libraries have started opening in a phased manner.
+Some of our libraries have started opening.
 Choose your local library below to find out more information, including which libraries are now open and their available services: